nhansendev/AutoConfig/README.md

 > The path to the YAML file

 subset | *iterable of str, default=None*:
-> An iterable of subsets within the file to read, ignoring others
+> An optional iterable of keys within the file to read, ignoring others

 verbose | *bool, default=False*
 > Provides some info about the config being used